 Deepak Chopra’s joke surprised me.
-I’ve read many of his books, loved most of them, but for the first time, I saw his sense of humor full blown.
+I’ve read many of his books and loved most of them, but for the first time, I saw his sense of humor full-blown.
 Previously, I wasn’t all that sure he had one.

 By David Stone

 Reading Deepak Chopra’s new book, Metahuman: Unleashing Your Infinite Potential, I assimilated a lot I liked, but I didn’t agree with everything.